Solve your biggest washing machine problems with these hints and tips.

 Hover over the icons on the photo below to learn what the top washer problems are and what’s most likely causing them.
 You can also watch a few videos related to these issues.

 Problem #1: Washer is making strange sounds or vibrations.

 Likely Culprit: The tub bearings may have been water damaged as a result of a bad seal and might need to be replaced.

 Problem #2: Washer won’t run or stops mid-cycle.

 Likely Culprit: The door or lid switch might need to be replaced if it is damaged.
-It can wear out naturally or break if gets caught on something.
+It can wear out over time or break if something gets caught on it.

 Problem #3: Water won’t drain.